How does the project work?

-The six-month fellowship and project implementation phase in Greece provides 15 START fellows with funds, networks, and a support structure to launch their cultural initiative in Greece.
+The 6-month fellowship and project implementation phase in Greece provides 15 START Fellows with funds, networks, and a support structure to launch their cultural initiative in Greece.
 It also offers them an opportunity to promote themselves as cultural managers.
-A two-day START Fellowship Celebration event concludes phase II, providing all fellows with a public platform to present their projects and networking opportunities with public and private donors.
+A 2 day START Fellowship Celebration event concludes Phase II, providing all Fellows with a public platform for their projects and networking opportunities with public and private donors.

 - Project grants of up to Euro 10,000 each

 - Stipends, covering travel expenses to START events and a monthly subsistence of Euro 800